ankitects/anki/docs/protobuf.md

 ### Names

-Generated code follows the naming conventions of the targetd language.
+Generated code follows the naming conventions of the targeted language.
 So to access the message field `foo_bar` you need to use `fooBar` in Typescript and the namespace created by the message `FooBar` is called `foo_bar` in Rust.